kurron/packer-server-maipo/README.md

 # Overview
-This project automates the creation of Vagrant boxes I use for software development.
-This project focuses on creating a bare bones Red Hat Enterprise Linux 7 server box.
+This project enchances the Red Hat Enterprise Linux 7 box created in the master branch by installing Docker and its companion tool set.
-The expectation is that the output of this project gets fed into another Packer project that enhances the box with additional software, such as Docker or MongoDB.

 # Prerequisites
 * a working [Packer](https://www.packer.io/) installation